KatherineMichel/church-website-and-marketing-on-a-budget/pitch.md

 | Non-U.S. | 4,000,000 |
 | Total Worldwide | 12,000,000 |

-Of these members and constituents, who are the mobile users, or would become a mobile user and use an app?
+Of these members and constituents:
+* Who are the mobile users
+* Who would become a mobile user/use app?

+From my own experience, there are members, typically of an older generation, who do not use mobile, and are not receptive to adopting it.

+#### Information Capture
+The United Methodist Church could leverage data by creating a global database of church members/regular church-goers, and app-users.

 ### Vertical Integration/User Acquisition
 Who to target and how?